braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 ## Product setup

-Cloud Data Ingestion integrations require some setup on the Braze side and in your instance.
+Cloud Data Ingestion integrations require some setup on the Braze side and in your data warehouse instance.
 Follow these steps to set up the integration:

 {% tabs %}
 {% tab Snowflake %}
-1. In your Snowflake instance, set up the table(s) or view(s) you want to sync to Braze.
+1. In your Snowflake instance, set up the tables or views you want to sync to Braze.
 2. Create a new integration in the Braze dashboard.
 3. Retrieve the public key provided in the Braze dashboard and [append it to the Snowflake user for authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth.html).
 4. Test the integration and start the sync.
 {% endtab %}
 {% tab Redshift %}
 1. Make sure Braze access is allowed to the Redshift tables you want to sync.
 Braze will connect to Redshift over the internet.
-2. In your Redshift instance, set up the table(s) or view(s) you want to sync to Braze.
+2. In your Redshift instance, set up the tables or views you want to sync to Braze.
 3. Create a new integration in the Braze dashboard.
 4. Test the integration and start the sync.
 {% endtab %}
 {% tab BigQuery %}
 1. Create a service account and allow access to the BigQuery project(s) and dataset(s) that contain the data you want to sync.
-2. In your BigQuery account, set up the table(s) or view(s) you want to sync to Braze.
+2. In your BigQuery account, set up the tables or views you want to sync to Braze.
 3. Create a new integration in the Braze dashboard.
 4. Test the integration and start the sync.
 {% endtab %}
 {% tab Databricks %}
 1. Create a service account and allow access to the Databricks project(s) and dataset(s) that contain the data you want to sync.
-2. In your Databricks account, set up the table(s) or view(s) you want to sync to Braze.
+2. In your Databricks account, set up the tables or views you want to sync to Braze.
 3. Create a new integration in the Braze dashboard.
 4. Test the integration and start the sync.